KIM CASH TATE

 I can’t remember a time I didn’t write, from notebooks full of poetry and song lyrics as a schoolgirl to briefs to the court as a litigating attorney.
 But I couldn’t have imagined God calling me to write for Him.

 A book?
 I didn’t know anything about writing books, and this was before such newfangled things as blogs and Google searches.
 I started praying again, drove back to Barnes & Noble, and picked up, “How to Write a Book Proposal.”
 Wrote my proposal and mailed out a few query letters, prepared to endure mass rejection for months.
 But within a week, I had a top agent, and within a month, a publishing contract.
 In His graciousness, the Lord let me know in a powerful way that He was in this.
-More Christian Than African-American was published in 1999, and a couple months later, I left my career as an attorney to be home with my son and baby girl.
+A memoir of my spiritual journey was published in 1999, and a couple months later, I left my career as an attorney to be home with my son and baby girl.

 And to write.
 Trust me, I was excited about having more hours to write.